AIPC is hiring its next Executive Director

 George W. Johnson, AIPC’s part time Consulting Planner since 2015, retired as Assistant Chief of Rhode Island’s Statewide Planning Program in 2008.
 In his 32 years with Statewide Planning he was involved with the Program’s Natural Resources, Land Use, Transportation and Comprehensive Planning units, and administered the Program’s Planning Challenge Grant program.
 His interest in working with Aquidneck Planning represents a strong belief that a regional planning perspective is vital to the success of the island community.

 Abigail (Abby) Burrows has lived in Newport, RI since 2014.
 Originally from Michigan, she graduated from Syracuse University in 2002 with a BA in Geography, and holds a Certificate of Education for the Environment and Community from IslandWood and the University of Washington Extension Program in Seattle, WA.
 Her professional experience includes over seven years as a Senior Project Coordinator at the American Association for the Advancement of Science in Washington, DC, supporting science education research initiatives at the national level.
 Most recently she served as a Researcher in Evaluation at an education research organization in Cambridge, MA, after working independently on projects in informal education and visitor studies research in the mid-Atlantic region.
-Abby serves as the Secretary of the Board of Directors of Clean Ocean Access and is excited to be a part of the AIPC team.
+Abby previously served on the Board of Directors of Clean Ocean Access and is excited to be a part of the AIPC team.

 Richard Adams is a 35-year Middletown resident, a retired naval officer and retired Electric Boat program manager and engineer.
 He is a former member of the Middletown Town Council and Middletown Planning Board and has served on numerous Middletown Committees.
 His civic activities and memberships include Middletown Rotary, Aquidneck Land Trust, Save the Bay, Lucy’s Hearth, Potter League for Animals, Norman Bird Sanctuary, Preservation Society of Newport County, Navy League, Naval War College Foundation and Middletown Congregational Church.
 He's been working with AIPC in different roles since 2005.